 Joann does the opposite of Michaels.
 Its tagline simply reads “fabric and craft stores.”
 Joann wants its brand to continue the tradition of making arts and crafts.
 This tagline cuts out any nonsense by offering a straight-forward description of the company.

-Small differences in logo design can have that kind of influence on branding, so it’s important to pay close attention to how design elements work together to communicate your business’s personality.
+Small differences in crafts logo can have that kind of influence on branding, so it’s important to pay close attention to how design elements work together to communicate your business’s personality

-The Logo Company understands that these elements influence how people see your store.
+Well, in conclusion, The Logo Company understands that these elements influence how people see your store.
 It is one of the reasons that clients fill out questionnaires about their businesses and what they want people to understand from their logos.
-When designers know more about their clients, they create logos that summarize customers’ expectations of the company.
+When designers know more about their clients, they create a craft logo that summarize customers’ expectations of the company.
 Do it with love because craft and arts is about being a bit pink.
 Is your branding loving enough?